Consider removing these problem plants from your garden - Minimalist Gardener

 When looking for a native replacement

 For dry temperate and grassland climates, Australia has many native tussock grasses suited to local conditions.
-Choose species that stabilise soil and support birds and insects without aggressive seeding.
+See our guide to Australian native grasses for species that stabilise soil and support birds and insects without aggressive seeding.
+Kangaroo grass and poa tussock are strong starting points for a temperate grassland planting.

 What problems can it cause